 14 Habits of Highly Effective Disciples brings renewed focus to disciple-making essentials

-by Tyler Agnew on June 6, 2014 in education and discipleship
+by Tyler Agnew on June 6, 2014 in uncategorized

 As churches seek to fulfill the Great Commission, individual believers must understand and practice what it means to be a disciple.